webprofusion/certify/README.md

 Features:
 - Easy certificate requests & automated SSL bindings (IIS)
-- Automatic renewal using background service, with configurable renewal frequency
+- Automatic renewal using a background service, with configurable renewal frequency.
 - Preview mode to see which actions the app will perform (including which bindings will be added/updated)
 - SAN support (multi-domain certificates)
 - Support for v2 of the Let's Encrypt API including Wildcard Certificate support (*.example.com)